Lock Up Your Daughters (1969 film)

 Lock Up Your Daughters! is a 1969 British comedy film directed by Peter Coe and starring Christopher Plummer, Susannah York and Glynis Johns.
-It is an adaptation of the 1959 stage musical of the same name set in 18th-century Britain, which in turn is based on the 1730 comedy, Rape upon Rape, by Henry Fielding.
-It lacks all the songs from the original stage production.
-It was one of a number of British costume films released in the wake of the success of the 1963 film Tom Jones.
+It is an adaptation of the 1959 stage musical of the same name set in 18th-century Britain, which in turn is based on the 1730 comedy, Rape upon Rape, by Henry Fielding It lacks all the songs from the original stage production.
+It was one of a number of British costume films released in the wake of the success of the Tom Jones (1963).

 Plot

 A bawdy yarn concerning three sex-starved sailors on leave and on the rampage in a British town.

 Cast

 Production

 The musical ran for four years in England but never had a major production in the US.
 It had a run at the Pasadena Playhouse in 1967.

-Christopher Plummer agreed to star, in what would be his first musical since The Sound of Music.
+The movie was going to be made by Nat Cohen at Anglo Amalgamated but was eventually done by Columbia.
+It was Christopher Plummer's first musical since The Sound of Music (1965).
 Filming started in Ireland in March 1968.